- Canary Islands

 No matter where you are staying, you will be able to find a local flea market or craft market close by.
 In Spanish these are called Mercado Artisanal or Mercadillos, depending on their size and the products that are being sold.

 A great number of weekly markets are scheduled during the weekend, but you will also find on our list some options for midweek shopping.

-Las Palmas de Gran Canaria is the capital of the island and the largest city, so it makes sense that the city is a great place for clothes, perfumes, jewellery and also souvenir shopping.
+Las Palmas de Gran Canaria is the capital of the island, so it makes sense that the largest city on the island is a great place for clothes, perfumes, jewellery and also souvenir shopping.